YonatanKof/wwape-next/content/hunt/melio-x-kof.md

 - Working knowledge of complex design systems
 - A proven ability to lead teams without authority
-- A designer who code, this site for example but much more
+- A designer who code, this site for example but but ask to see more
+- Writing guides and PRDs
+- Best practices in Collaboration and Sharing
+- Best practices in Backlog management
 - Working lean and effective
-- Absolute control over tools
+- Total control over tools
 - Recommendations form managers and other leading figures
-- Shifting the DS form a hard *challenge* to a *non-problem* to a *success*
+- Shifting the DS form a hard *challenge* to a *success*

 ## Design System